robsterlini/robsterlini-frontend/src/journal/2020/the-wrong-tool.md

 So much of development these days is about selecting the right tool for the job at hand.

 As developers we put a great deal of energy into deciding which stack to go with – frameworks, bundlers, preprocessors, CI/CD tools, and more.
-Frankly it's exhausting, but often we settle on a setup that we like and stick with it for a bit until perhaps something more streamlined (or more likely just a bit glitzier) comes along to distract us from actually building the website.
+Frankly it's exhausting, but often we settle on a setup that we like and stick with it for a bit until perhaps something more streamlined (or more likely just a bit glitzier) comes along to distract us from actually building the damn site.

-While at home over Christmas (as a single person household I bubbled with my folks long before new tiers were added in London, no need to notify the blonde buffoon), my dad asked me whether I could lend a hand updating a few of the band websites I’ve made for him over the years.
+Whilst I was at home over Christmas (as a single person household I bubbled with my folks long before new tiers were added in London; no need to notify the blonde buffoon), my dad asked me whether I could lend a hand updating a few of the band websites I’ve made for him over the years.

 There were three requests: